Some questions of equivariant movability: Equivariant movability of a free -space

-The equivariant homotopy $F:V \times I \to U$ is unknown.
-For this it remains to verify that $F(x,1) \in W$.
-But it immediately follows from (2) and commutativity of diagram 4. \end{proof}
+$F:V \times I \to U$ is the designed equivariant homotopy.
+It only remains to verify that $F(x,1) \in W$.
+But this immediately follows from (2) and the commutativity of Diagram 4. \end{proof}

 \begin{theorem} Let $G$ be a compact Lie group.
-Metrizable free $G$-space $X$ is equivariant-movable if and only if the orbit space $X|_G$ is movable. \end{theorem}
+A metrizable free $G$-space $X$ is equivariantly movable if and only if the orbit space $X|_G$ is movable. \end{theorem}

-\begin{proof} The necessity in more general case was proved in corollary 2.
-Let's prove the sufficiency.
+\begin{proof} The necessity in a more general case was proved in Corollary 2.
+Let us prove the sufficiency.
 Let the orbit space $X|_G$ be movable.
-The $G$-space $X$ one can consider as a closed and invariant subset of some $G-AR(M_G)$-space $Y$.
+One can consider the $G$-space $X$ as a closed and invariant subset of some $G-AR(M_G)$-space $Y$.
 Let $P \subset X$ be any orbit.
-From the existence of slice follows that around $P$ there is such invariant neighborhood $U(P)$ in $Y$ that $typeQ \geqslant typeP$ for any orbit $Q$ from $U(P)$ \cite{br72}.
-Since the action of group $G$ on $X$ is free $typeQ=typeP=typeG$ for any orbit $Q$ lying in $U(P)$.
-Let's denote $V=\cup \{U(P); \quad P\in X|_G\}$.
-It is evident that $V$ is invariant neighborhood of space $X$ in $Y$ and that all it's orbits have the same type.
-Hence, by theorem 6 $X$ is equivariant-movable. \end{proof}
+From the existence of slices it follows that around $P$ there is such an invariant neighborhood $U(P)$ in $Y$ that $typeQ \geqslant typeP$, for any orbit $Q$ from $U(P)$ (\cite{br72}, Corollary 5.5).
+Since the action of the group $G$ on $X$ is free, $typeQ=typeP=typeG$, for any orbit $Q$ lying in $U(P)$.
+Let us denote $V=\cup \{U(P); \quad P\in X|_G\}$.
+It is evident that $V$ is an invariant neighborhood of the space $X$ in $Y$ and that all of its orbits have the same type.
+Then, by Theorem 6, $X$ is equivariantly movable. \end{proof}

-The example 2 shows that the condition of Lie group for group $G$ is essential in the above theorem.
-The below example 3 shows that the condition of freeness of action of group $G$ is essential in above theorem, too.
+Example 2 shows that the assumption that $G$ is a Lie group is essential in the above theorem.
+The Example 3 which follows shows that the condition of freeness of the action of the group $G$ is also essential in the above theorem.